brandner/rest-codingchallenge/README.md

 ## Concerns or questions
 1. CFML was selected just for the shear ease of development.
 My development environment is ready and I use TaffyIO on a day to day basis.
 2. This code stores a associative array (CFML structure) containing keys for each registered user.
 They are stored under the API key.
-3. The regsitration data is stored in the "application" scope, and does not persist upon an application restart.
+3. The registration data is stored in the "application" scope, and does not persist upon an application restart.
 It could be easily replaced with a different datastore.
 4. Passwords are hashed so as to not be stored in readable format.
 5. Web service calls return 401 errors if not authorized, via the onTaffyRequest() handler.
-6. Currently, 401 errors in the demo environment result in the server sending a "friendly server error".
+6. Currently, 400/401 errors in the demo environment result in the server sending a "friendly server error".
 In some hosting environments this can be turned off - when off, the JSON API "error" structure is returned.
 6. Additional calls can be made to /v1/register with the same username and password to recall the API key.

 ## Links